So You Overdecorated—Here’s How to Fix It

 The Fix: Take on a DIY

-The Mix-Up: Crowding the shelves
+The Misstep: Crowding the Shelves

-The Fix: Rotate treasures
+The Fix: Rotate Treasures

-The Mix-Up: Piling on the throw pillows
+The Misstep: Piling on the Throw Pillows

-The Fix: Narrow it down to the statement-makers
+The Fix: Narrow It Down to the Statement-Makers

 See more stories like this: 10 Paint Mistakes That Make You Look Like a Rookie The No-Fail Gray Paints Interior Designers Swear By The Only Lighting Trends You Need to Know, According to Top Interior Designers